Here's how testing for COVID-19 works in the Cayman Islands.

 - Immunological, which looks to see if your body has had an immune response to the virus (also known as serological)

-As of 16 of March, the Cayman Islands runs genomic (molecular) testing for the presence of the SARS-CoV-2, the virus responsible for the COVID-19 disease using a PCR (polymerase chain reaction) machine.
+As of 16 March 2020, the Cayman Islands runs genomic (molecular) testing for the presence of the SARS-CoV-2, the virus responsible for the COVID-19 disease using a PCR (polymerase chain reaction) machine.
 This is the current 'gold standard' for COVID-19 diagnosis but only works when someone has enough virus in their body to detect it.

 How Does Molecular Testing For COVID-19 Work?